Mokgweetsi Masisi

-His government had oversaw response to the COVID-19 pandemic.
-Amidst the pandemic, Masisi ruled by decree from March 2020 to September 2021, despite protests from the public and the opposition party.
+His government oversaw the country's response to the COVID-19 pandemic.
+Amidst the pandemic, Masisi ruled by decree from March 2020 to September 2021, despite protests from the public and opposition parties.

 Early life and education

 Mokgweetsi Masisi is the son of Edison Masisi (1921–2003), the long-time MP for Moshupa and many-time cabinet member.
-The younger Masisi grew up in Gaborone, attending Thornhill Primary School and Maru A Pula School.
+The younger Masisi grew up in Gaborone, attending Thornhill Primary School and Maru-a-Pula School.
 One of his three brothers, Tshelang, was the MP for Francistown West for many years, while another is a retired army general.
 He also has a sister, Phadi.

 In school, Masisi competed in soccer and tennis, but ultimately found acting to be his calling.
 In 1984, he won acclaim for his portrayal of the lead role in a Gaborone production of Cry the Beloved Country.
 He has taken part in several South African films.

-In the 1980s, Masisi became a high school social studies teacher after graduating from the University of Botswana in 1984 in English and History.
+In the 1980s, Masisi became a high school social studies teacher after graduating from the University of Botswana in 1984 with a degree in English and History.
 He taught at Mmanaana Secondary School in 1984 in Moshupa village before moving on to the University of Botswana in 1987 as a curriculum development specialist.

-In 1989, he went to Florida State University to obtain a Master's degree in social sciences education, after Masisi met some FSU faculty members working in Botswana for the Junior Secondary Education Improvement Project.
+In 1989, he went to Florida State University to obtain a Bachelor's and Master's degrees in Social Studies Education and Instructional Systems.
+Masisi had become aware of the FSU program after meeting faculty members working in Botswana for the Junior Secondary Education Improvement Project.
 Following graduation, he was employed by UNICEF in Botswana.
+In 1999, he obtained a postgraduate degree in Economics and Social Policy from the University of Manchester, where he was a Chevening scholar.

 Career

 Masisi unsuccessfully sought the nomination of the ruling Botswana Democratic Party (BDP) to stand in Moshupa constituency in the 2004 general election.
 However, he obtained the BDP nomination for the same seat prior to the 2009 general election and won the seat.
-He was promptly appointed as Assistant Minister for Presidential Affairs and Public Administration in October 2009.
-After a little more than a year as an assistant minister, he was appointed as Minister for Presidential Affairs and Public Administration in January 2011.
+He was promptly appointed Assistant Minister for Presidential Affairs and Public Administration in October 2009.
+After a little more than a year as an assistant minister, he was appointed Minister for Presidential Affairs and Public Administration in January 2011.
 Masisi became Minister of Education and Skills Development in an acting capacity in April 2014.
-He was re-elected to his seat in Parliament in October 2014, and was appointed as Minister of Education and Skills Development on 28 October 2014.
-Masisi was appointed as Vice President of Botswana by President Ian Khama on 12 November 2014 while remaining in his post as Minister of Education.
+He was re-elected to his seat in Parliament in October 2014, and was appointed Minister of Education and Skills Development on 28 October 2014.
+Masisi was appointed Vice President of Botswana by President Ian Khama on 12 November 2014 while remaining in his post as Minister of Education.

-President Khama appointed Masisi as the Chancellor of the University of Botswana on July 5, 2017.
+President Khama appointed Masisi as the Chancellor of the University of Botswana on 5 July 2017.
 The appointment, which was in consonance with Section 7 of the University of Botswana Act of 2008, was for a period of five years.
-It followed the death of former President Quett Masire, who served as the Chancellor until he died on June 22, 2017.
+It followed the death of former President Quett Masire, who served as the Chancellor until he died on 22 June 2017.